 Now, this article won’t be about what consequences a Chinese conglomerate (which Legendary is part of) will cause if actually brings home the rights of one of the biggest Japanese properties, which apparently is concerning a lot of outlets (but if business is business no matter what, it shouldn’t be too important).
 Rather, a personal opinion on how an adaptation of Japanese properties (novel, anime, manga, videogames) should work.

 First off, I’ll start saying that I’m not a fan of those adaptations that tend to be super-faithful to the plot and facts that the source material, whatever it is, presents.
 Because the mentality of being faithful to those things eventually makes you forget the differences between a book/game/cartoon and a movie.
 What is in it doesn’t necessarily translate properly into the big screen.
 If you see, the more faithful adaptations are not necessarily the most acclaimed.
 Zack Snyder’s Watchmen, who basically took the comic book vignettes as story boards, is probably one of the most faithful adaptations ever, with studio driven changes, that, even if we include the ending, are overall minor.
-What works in the comic book, doesn’t necessarily work in the movie (for example, the funeral of the Comedian is really fast while in the movie is a very long sequence); the biggest problem of this adaptations that the satyrical and social value of the original novel is completely lost, since the influence of Nixon and the cold war mindset by 2007 (year I presume the movies started pre production) were just an old story to tell, ergo we didn’t really care about those.
-There are rumors that a studio wanted the movie to take place in the George W. Bush era. in this case, although a much more challenging writing, would have gave more chance to the filmmakers to make a version of Alan Moore’s work relevant to our times, giving rather a different take on the material, maintaining it’s core objective of provoking, which is arguably more important than the plot, in this case.
+What works in the comic book, doesn’t necessarily work in the movie (for example, the funeral of the Comedian is really fast while in the movie is a very long sequence); the biggest problem of this adaptation that the satyrical and social value of the original novel is completely lost, since the influence of Nixon and the cold war mindset by 2007 (year I presume the movies started pre-production) was just an old story to tell, ergo we didn’t really care about those.
+There are rumors that a studio wanted the movie to take place in the George W. Bush era. in this case, although a much more challenging writing, would have given more chance to the filmmakers to make a version of Alan Moore’s work relevant to our times, giving rather a different take on the material, maintaining its core objective of provoking, which is arguably more important than the plot, in this case.

 That’s one of the reasons why V For Vendetta worked so much, because, by changing a lot of major things (the protagonist above all) from the original comic book, the Wachowskis-written blockbuster is still relevant nowadays as a thought-provoking film.
 Anyways, you can check any adaptation (including Lord Of The Rings) and realize that change sometimes is best for the adaptation (flow-wise, and, well, market wise).